bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 All of these step fall under the rubric of [computer programming](https://en.wikipedia.org/wiki/Computer_programming).
-You may not become expert computer progammers, or software engineers, but in this course will need to be able to do some basic coding in R. Keep in
-mind: tou do not need to be an expert coder, or programmer, to do data science!
+You may not become expert computer programmers, or software engineers, but in this course will need to be able to do some basic coding in R. Keep in mind: you do not need to be an expert coder, or programmer, to do data science!

 <!-- and to some extent -- if we are trying to follow [coding best practices](https://en.wikipedia.org/wiki/Coding_best_practices); see also [here](https://www.cs.utexas.edu/~mitra/csSummer2014/cs312/lectures/bestPractices.html) -- [software engineering](https://en.wikipedia.org/wiki/Software_engineering). -->
 <!--